Hidden Magnetic Texture in the Pseudogap Phase of High-Tc $YBa_{2}Cu_{3}O_{6.6}$

+About the interplay of $q=0$ and $q=1/2$ magnetism, two interesting points should be emphasized.
+First, the data for $q=1/2$ magnetism shows a larger moment along the $c$-axis whereas the moments of ${\bf q}=0$ are tilted with respect to the $c$-axis \cite{Bourges11,Tang18}.
+It should be stressed that it can be consistent as the planar contribution of the magnetic structure factor for both signals depends largely on the specific modelling of the planar component whose origin is still under discussion \cite{bourges2021-online}.
+Next, the $q=0$ magnetism shows a planar anisotropy of the neutron intensity along both in-plane directions, suggesting a specific arrangement of anapoles within the bilayer \cite{mangin2017}.
+Instead, the short range ${\bf q} =1/2$ domains show an isotropic signal.
+Here again, the LCs correlations within the bilayer can be different for both signals because the 2x2 $LCs$ patterns are mixing the 4 anapolar directions.
+Clearly, more experimental data are necessary to settle these questions.

-Finally, it is worth recalling that magnetic local probes experiments (Nuclear Magnetic Resonance and muon Spin Rotation) do not observe the expected static local magnetic fields of the magnetism observed in elastic PND measurements \cite{bourges2021-online,Wu15}.
-Instead, fluctuating magnetic response in the PG state has been reported by muon spectroscopy\cite{zhang2018discovery}.
-This suggests a magnetic texture slowly fluctuating at a $\sim 10 ns$ time scale, encompassing the $q=0$ IUC response and the short range $q=1/2$ magnetism.
+Finally, it is worth recalling that magnetic local probes experiments (Nuclear Magnetic Resonance and muon Spin Rotation) do not observe the expected static local magnetic fields of the magnetism reported by elastic PND measurements \cite{bourges2021-online,Wu15}.
+Instead, a fluctuating magnetic response in the PG state has been reported by muon spectroscopy\cite{zhang2018discovery}.
+This suggests a magnetic texture slowly fluctuating at a $\sim 10 ns$ time scale, encompassing the ${\bf q}=0$ IUC response and the short range ${\bf q} =1/2$ magnetism.
 Both appear static in PND owing to the instrumental energy resolution of $\sim$ 0.1 meV.
-We hope our discovery would motivate further experimental investigations in other cuprate families and other hole-doping levels as well as theoretical investigations to understand the role of the hidden magnetic texture in the phase diagram of High-$T_{c}$ superconducting cuprates.
+Our discovery of a novel ${\bf q} =1/2$ magnetic response, that in addition to the previously reported ${\bf q}=0$ signal, belongs to the magnetic structure factor of a complex hidden magnetic texture (with large supercells of length scale $2P$ and magnetic moment of $\sim 0.1 \mu_B$ in each unit cell).
+We hope it would motivate further experimental investigations in other cuprate families and other hole-doping levels as well as theoretical investigations to understand the role of the hidden magnetic texture in the phase diagram of High-$T_{c}$ superconducting cuprates.